chriscastille6/website/content/contact/index.md

       coordinates:
         latitude: '29.7952'
         longitude: '-90.8226'
-      directions: Enter the College of Business Administration building and take the elevator to the 3rd floor.
-The lab is located in Room 301.
+      directions: The lab is located in Powell Hall, Room 150, on the first floor.
       office_hours:
         - 'Tuesday and Thursday 8:00 AM to 9:00 AM'
         - 'Tuesday and Thursday 10:30 AM to 12:00 PM'